MicrosoftDocs/win32/desktop-src/Controls/cb-getcuebanner.md

 *wParam* \[in\]
 </dt> <dd>

 A pointer to a Unicode string buffer that receives the cue banner text.
 The calling application is responsible for allocating the memory for the buffer.
-The buffer size must be equal to the length of the cue banner string in **WCHARs**, plus 1—for the terminating **NULL** **WCHAR**.
+The buffer size must be equal to the length of the cue banner string in **WCHARs**, plus 1 for the terminating **NULL** **WCHAR**.

 </dd> <dt>